E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 Checking for accuracy
 __________________________________________
 The original serial code was run 1000 times to generate an expected output and variance.
-These can be found in the 'Regression_testing' folder of the source files.
+These can be found in the ./Regression_testing sub-directory.
 A regression test is built into both the OpenMP and MPI versions which checks if their output is within five standard deviations of the expected output (given a specific set of input parameters).
 If any part of the output goes outside that limit the regression test will fail.
 (Note: To run a test 'Regression_test=1' must be set in the Input file along with a standard set of parameters.
 All of this is specified in the Input file).